abhishek123-bit/Codelab/LayoutEditor/ReadMe.md

 # My LayoutEditor app
-I made a simple UI app by using the constraint layout
+I made a simple UI app by using the constraints

 ## Previews of the application